 Just like a newspaper, this design layout can be used on a website.
 Mostly seen within a grid-like structure that contains multiple images with text and a catchy title.
 It usually includes some kind of news slider too.

 Media platforms use these layouts a lot, it is a great way to showcase a range of articles to their users, they have to make sure each title is interesting and clickable.

-Grid layouts like this are best used with different sized images and boxes, this helps to keep the grid interesting and less boring, it breaks up too many lines.
+Grid layouts like these are best used with different sized images and boxes.
+This helps to keep the grid interesting and less boring, it breaks up too many lines.

 With the example above you can see how some of the most important articles can be enlarged around smaller ones, making the content stand out more, creating a focal point.

 5. Left-to-Right Layout

 Research has confirmed that users tend to start by reading from left to right on a website.
 Eyes move from left to right in a zig-zag fashion, once the user has moved all the way to the right, as a user scrolls down they reset their eye back to the left and start again.